linode/docs/docs/game-servers/install-half-life-2-deathmatch-on-debian-or-ubuntu.md

         quit

-{: .note}
->
-> You may have to repeat the installation process multiple times in order to retrieve all of the game data, even if SteamCMD succeedes.
+Occasionally, SteamCMD encounters an unreported error but completes successfully.
+If the steps in the Run the Server section are not successful, repeat the installation process to retrieve all of the game data, then run the server again.
->
-> The simplest way to verify that all of the data has been downloaded is to run the server and see if it works as expected.

-##Run the server
+## Run the Server

-1. Go into the server folder:
+1.  `cd` into the server folder:

         cd .steam/SteamApps/common/Half-Life\ 2\ Deathmatch\ Dedicated\ Server/